RidwanSharkar/Bone-Marrow-ML-Study/README.md

 ## 5. Conclusion
 - While higher **CD34+ dosage** may prolong survival time, it does not unequivocally ensure survival status.
-- For categorical survival status predictions, Logistic Regression is recommended.
-- For continuous survival time predictions, Random Forest is most effective.
+- For categorical survival status predictions, Logistic Regression is recommended, while for continuous survival time predictions, Random Forest is most effective.
-- The hypothesis that higher CD34+ cell dosage extends survival time is partly supported by the results, though not conclusively linked to improved survival status.
+- The hypothesis that higher CD34+ cell dosage extends survival time is partially supported by the results, though not conclusively linked to improved survival status.